Bastle house

-Bastel, bastle, or bastille houses are a type of construction found along the Anglo-Scottish border, in the areas formerly plagued by border reivers.
+Bastle, bastel or bastille houses are a type of construction found along the Anglo-Scottish border, in the areas formerly plagued by border reivers.
 They are fortified farmhouses, characterised by security measures against raids.
 Their name is said to derive from the French word "bastille".

 Characteristics

-The characteristics of the classic bastle house are extremely thick stone walls (about one meter thick), with the ground floor devoted to stable space for the most valuable animals, and a vaulted stone or flat timber floor between it and the first floor with internal access such as a stairway or ladder.
+The characteristics of the classic bastle house are thick stone walls (about one metre thick), with the ground floor devoted to stable space for the most valuable animals, and a vaulted stone or flat timber floor between it and the first floor with internal access such as a stairway or ladder.
 The family's living quarters were on the floor above the ground, and during the times before the suppression of the reivers, were only reachable by a ladder which was pulled up from the inside at night.
-The windows were small or even only arrow slits.
+The windows were small, often little more than slits.
+Bastles occasionally had a "quenching hole" to extinguish fires set against the ground floor entrance, as at Boghead, Northumberland.